Buying

 What is Supply Chain Forecasting?

-Supply chain forecasting is the process of predicting future demand, supply, and market conditions to plan production, inventory, and distribution activities accurately.
-By using historical data, market insights, and advanced analytics, businesses can better align supply with demand, minimize risks, and optimize resources.
+Supply chain forecasting is the practice of predicting future demand, supply, and market trends to plan production, inventory, and distribution efficiently.
+It helps businesses use data and analytics to match supply with demand, cut waste, reduce risk, and make smarter operational decisions.

 Why Supply Chain Forecasting is Important for Businesses